dadamssg/c2-api-docs/README.md

 Only used for documentation in the api explorer ui.

 #### description
 Only used for documentation in the api explorer ui.
+Supports markdown syntax.

 #### url params
 URL params are the tokens prefixed by `:` in the path.
 These params can be further defined: